donbonifacio/blog/content/post/leveling-up-developers.md

 ### Welcome feedback, have empathy and humility

 When we share information we're exposing ourselves and our ideas.
 We will be subject to criticism.
-Well, that's actually to be expected and well received.
+That's actually to be expected and  to be well received.
 We may have people that didn't understand our reasoning or maybe that don't agree with it at all.

-Knowing how to receive feedback, specially when the feedback is harsh, is hard.
+Knowing how to receive and give feedback, specially when the feedback is harsh, is hard.
 We'll need to understand the point of view of our colleagues and accept it.
 We'll need to understand that sometimes we're wrong and deal with it.